-While the NBA won’t announce this year’s award winners until late in June, we’re making our picks for the year’s major awards now.
+While the NBA won’t announce this year’s award winners until June, we’re making our picks for 2019’s major awards over the next two weeks.

 We’re keeping things going today with the award for Sixth Man of the Year.
 Here are our selections:

 Williams has (once again) put together one of the greatest regular season performances of any reserve in NBA history.

 If you limit the definition of “reserve” to only those players who started 5 games or less during a season (i.e. true reserves) while playing 20+ MPG, Williams’ 2018/19 numbers rank third all-time in PPG (behind Ricky Pierce in 1989-90 and 1990-91) and APG (behind Hall-of-Famer John Stockton in 1986-87 and Jarrett Jack in 2012-13) and ninth all-time in PER.
 And while his numbers last season were even better, Williams was able to help lead his team to the playoffs this year.

 There are certainly other candidates who had fantastic seasons, including – but not limited to – Williams’ teammate, Montrezl Harrell, and Pacers’ big man Domantas Sabonis, but Williams’ impact on the game is still unmatched in today’s NBA.

 The reigning Sixth Man of the Year is an easy choice to win the award again.
 He averaged better than 27 points per 36 minutes and provided the Clippers with enough scoring punch to reach the playoffs after trading away Tobias Harris.
 Williams fits the instant offense role as well as anyone ever has and may contend for this award every year until he retires.